Przejdź do treści

 • matching anchor entry in anchor_identities.

 Formal well-known capabilities still use their stable mapped wire names such as core/network-ledger or role/offer-catalog.
-Unknown formal capabilities may be advertised as bare formal names without @.
+Unknown formal capabilities may be advertised as bare formal names without @ only on local, experimental, or explicitly scoped private surfaces.

 5. Async NetworkLedgerAdapter Boundary